 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.
-Legacy has no significant direct exposure, or indirect exposure through its investment in Investee Funds, to currency risk at December 31, 2019.
+Legacy has no significant direct exposure to currency risk at December 31, 2020 and 2019 or indirect exposure at December 31, 2019.
+Legacy does have indirect exposure to currency risk through its investment in Investee Funds at December 31, 2020.